 Quotations and tenders will be evaluated upon best value for money basis, and acceptable minimum standards of quality may be considered before cost and other factors.
 Evaluation criteria must be set before competitive quotations and tenders are obtained and cost should normally be given a 20 - 50% weighting in comparison to the other factors being evaluated.

-Any quotations or tenders that are received after the appointed deadline shall be notified to the chief executive or their nominated officer and shall only be accepted upon their decision.
+Any quotations or tenders that are received after the appointed deadline shall only be accepted upon approval in line with the scheme of delegation.
 The reasons for the inclusion of a late submission of a quotation or tender should be set out in a permanent record.

 Where tendering or competitive quotation is not required